-- a.
+- 2-11 The program must provide instruction and clinical training and direct patient experience in multidisciplinary pain management for the orofacial pain patient to ensure that upon completion of the program the resident is able to: - a.
 Develop an appropriate treatment plan addressing each diagnostic component on the problem list with consideration of cost/risk benefits; - b.
 Incorporate risk assessment of psychosocial and medical factors into the development of the individualized plan of care; - c.
 Obtain informed consent; - d.
 Establish a verbal or written agreement, as appropriate, with the patient emphasizing the patient's treatment responsibilities; - e.
 Have primary responsibility for the management of a broad spectrum of orofacial pain patients in a multidisciplinary orofacial pain clinic setting, or interdisciplinary associated services.
-Responsibilities should include: - 1. intraoral appliance therapy; - 2. physical medicine modalities; - 3. sleep-related breathing disorder intraoral appliances; - 4. non-surgical management of orofacial trauma; - 5. behavioral therapies beneficial to orofacial pain; and - 6. pharmacotherapeutic treatment of orofacial pain including systemic and topical medications and diagnostic/therapeutic injections.
+Responsibilities should include: - 1. intraoral appliance therapy; - 2. physical medicine modalities; - 3. diagnostic/therapeutic injections; - 4. sleep-related breathing disorder intraoral appliances; - 5. non-surgical management of orofacial trauma; - 6. behavioral therapies beneficial to orofacial pain; and - 7. pharmacotherapeutic treatment of orofacial pain including systemic and topical medications.